-Recognition of CHIP is clinically relevant in allogeneic stem cell donors and autologous transplant recipients, and in the context of CVD.
+Recognition of CHIP is clinically relevant in allogeneic stem cell donors and autologous transplantation recipients and in the context of CVD.
 We cannot draw conclusions on a causal relationship between AID and CHIP.
 However, given the relationship between CHIP and inflammation, it is tempting to speculate whether CHIP contributes to clinical features of AID, and/or autoimmune-mediated inflammation reinforces outgrowth of CH clones.
-Further studies in this direction are needed to confirm this relationship and CH should be considered as a confounder in studies evaluating anti-inflammatory therapies for OA or AID.
+Further studies in this direction are needed to confirm this relationship, and CH should be considered as a confounder in studies evaluating anti-inflammatory therapies for OA or AID.

-In summary, our prospective analysis of a large cohort of elderly THA patients, using a sensitive targeted sequencing assay, revealed a high frequency of CH/CHIP.
-Mutations were particularly frequent in patients with (mostly mild) anemia, indicating that CCUS commonly contributes to pathogenesis of anemia in older persons.
-Our data point to a potential, previously unappreciated role for CHIP in the pathogenesis of inflammatory and autoimmune disorders, supporting the concept of interplay between CH and systemic inflammation which has possible implications for future therapies.
+In summary, our prospective analysis of a large cohort of older THA patients that used a sensitive targeted sequencing assay revealed a high frequency of CH/CHIP and .
+Mutations were particularly frequent in patients with (mostly mild) anemia, indicating that clonal cytopenia of uncertain significance commonly contributes to pathogenesis of anemia in older people.
+Our data point to a potential, previously unappreciated role for CHIP in the pathogenesis of inflammatory and autoimmune disorders, supporting the concept of interplay between CH and systemic inflammation, which has possible implications for future therapies.

-Finally, our results question the routine use of femoral heads as a source of 'healthy' hematopoietic cells for use in basic research.
+Finally, our results question the routine use of femoral heads as a source of healthy hematopoietic cells for use in basic research.
 Given the high CH prevalence in THA specimens, such experiments must include screening for somatic variants.